Anjin2017/D.CustomerService/README.md

 Get /Customers/{limit}{offset}
-   -> this API is used to get full list of customers , call to this API should be initiated using limit and offset query parameters.
+   -> this API is used to get full list of customers , call to this API should be initiated using limit and offset query parameters. if there are no more records to return based on limit and offset, API will retutn 404(Not Found) status code.

 Get 	/Customers/{ID}
     -> Get customer details using customer ID